OctopusDeploy/docs/docs/deployment-examples/virtual-hard-drive-deployments.md

 | **Virtual Machine Name** | The name of the virtual machine to add the VHD to.                          |
 +--------------------------+-----------------------------------------------------------------------------+

-## Accessing the VHD in Deployment Scripts {#DeployingVirtualHardDrives-AccessingtheVHDindeploymentscripts}
+## Accessing the VHD in deployment scripts {#DeployingVirtualHardDrives-AccessingtheVHDindeploymentscripts}

 When a VHD is deployed the following steps take place: